-Leasehold improvements are depreciated over the shorter of the useful life of the asset, which is fifty years, or the remaining term of the lease.
+Leased assets and leasehold improvements are depreciated over the useful life of the asset or the remaining term of the lease.
 The lease term includes all reasonably assured renewals of the lease.

 Deferred Outflows/Inflows of Resources

 In addition to assets, the statements that present net position report a separate section for deferred outflows of resources.
 These items represent a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense) until then.